 There is a section within the Botanic Gardens containing over 1000 bay-leaf palms, which we use for thatching on the property.
 It's Interesting to note that it is common practice to harvest within 7 days after the full moon because during this time natural pesticides are released, making the roof more resistent to insect damage.

-Plant Conservation & Education
+Plant Conservation & Education at Belize Botanic Gardens

 The Palm Display and the Maya House, located within the botanic gardens, are funded by the International Palm Society.
 These displays are used for educational purposes, showing the many uses of palms and their importance to Belizean life and the need to protect our native species from unsustainable harvest.